catamphetamine/webpack-isomorphic-tools/README.md

 [![Gratipay][gratipay-image]][gratipay-url]
 -->

-Is a small helper module providing full support for isomorphic (universal) rendering when using Webpack.
+Is a small helper module providing support for isomorphic (universal) rendering when using Webpack.

 ## What it does and why is it needed?